gaphor/gaphor/docs/modeling_language.md

 generic functions.

 Modeling languages can also provide new UI components.
 Those components are not loaded directly when you import a modeling language package.
-Instead they should be imported via the `gaphor.modules` entrypoint.
+Instead, they should be imported via the `gaphor.modules` entrypoint.

 * [Editor pages](#editor-property-pages), shown in the collapsible pane on the right side